Yukon Explorations

-Youth ages 17-30 can get a Howl Experience at the Kluane Lake Research Station (KLRS).
-This is a world class research and teaching facility located on the east side of Kluane Lake, Yukon.
-KLRS is operated by the Arctic Institute of North America with the University of Calgary.
+Stay and explore at the Kluane Lake Research Station (KLRS) - a world class research and teaching facility owned and operated by the Arctic Institute of North America with the University of Calgary, and located on the east shores of Kluane Lake.

 Program cost: